kayslay/require_all/readme.md

     .catch(err=>{/*error handling*/})
 ```

-Or handle with a callback
+Or handle with a callback when the function is passed into the `callback` argument

 ```javascript
 requireAll('path/to/file'[,option],(err,requiredObj)=>{
 	if(err){